junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "The Angels take Manhattan!"
 The Doctor sighs, defeated.
 "Because they can, because they've never had a food source like this one before.
 So many statues, so many people.
 In a city that never sleeps.
 It's a buffet."

 "Or maybe not," Cas cuts in suddenly.
 The rest of them turn to him.
-He continues, "Maybe they're not to harm them, but to ask for help, to reach out for touch, because angels have instinct to heal by touching.
+He continues, "Maybe they're not to harm them, but to ask for help, to reach out for touch, because angels have an instinct to heal by touching.
 Or they're too lonely, so they want to keep those humans for company."

 Amy stares at him, "Are we still talking about the Weeping Angels?
 Or the Angel of the Lord species?"